modular/modular/KGEN/docs/MojoREPL.md

 `def` or `fn` should behave exactly as expected, and can be used to fully play around with the Mojo’s powerful ownership model as intended.

+### REPL environment defaults to `def`

+The REPL environment runs all expressions within a `def` environment, not an `fn` one.
+This shouldn't have much if any significance for most user code, but is a potential foot-gun that devs should be aware of.

 ## Configuration

 ### Environment Variables